colin-chang/RtspStream2VideoFile/README.md

 ```

 ## Important Note
+* You must download the `FFmpeg` resource separately from https://github.com/colin-chang/RtspStream2VideoFile/tree/master/ColinChang.RtspStream2VideoFile.
+I can not pack it in the nuget package since it's too large.
 * You must copy the `FFmpeg` folder to your project output path or set all of the files Copy to Output Directory be "Always Copy" which under `FFmpeg` folder.
 * Only Windows is supported currently both of x86 and x64.